Retired neurosurgeon Ben Carson gets hearing for HUD chief

 Ben Carson's celebrated career as a neurosurgeon leaves no doubt about his medical credentials, but his lack of experience in government and public policy will be questioned at his confirmation hearings to be housing secretary in the new Trump administration.

 President-elect Donald Trump tapped Carson to lead the Department of Housing and Urban Development, turning to a former GOP presidential rival who had backed Trump early on but also suggested he wasn't interested in a Cabinet-level position.
-In a turnaround, Carson took to Facebook to say he would, in fact, take a role in the new administration and hoped to make "our inner cities great for everyone."
+In a quick turnaround, Carson took to Facebook to say he would, in fact, take a role in the new administration, leading a sprawling agency with some 8,300 employees and a budget of about $48 billion.

-Carson's vision for the sprawling department of 8,300 employees — with a $48 billion budget — will take center stage Thursday at the Senate Banking, House and Urban Affairs Committee hearing.
+In prepared remarks for Thursday's hearing before the Senate Banking, House and Urban Affairs Committee, Carson talked about growing up in inner-city Detroit with a single mother who had a third-grade education.
+She worked numerous jobs to keep a roof over their heads, and food on the table.

+"I understand housing insecurity," he said in his remarks, crediting his mom with showing him the power of perseverance and importance of hard work.

+Carson said he wants to heal the nation's divisiveness and that HUD was a vehicle to help in the healing.

+"I see HUD as part of the solution, helping ensure housing security and strong communities," he said.

-Ahead of the hearing, Democrats questioned Carson's experience and priorities.
-Sen. Elizabeth Warren of Massachusetts, in a letter this week to the retired surgeon, said the agency needs a strong, capable leader who believes in its mission.
+Ahead of the hearing, Democrats questioned his experience and priorities.
+Sen. Elizabeth Warren of Massachusetts said in a letter to the retired surgeon that the agency needs a strong, capable leader who believes in its mission.

 "There is relatively little in the public record that reveals how you would further HUD's mission to 'create strong, sustainable, inclusive communities and quality affordable homes for all,'" Warren said.